khetansarvesh/cross_modal_ai/README.md

 # ****** Natural Language Generation Tasks (x2Text) ******
-Think of Text2Text task eg Machine Translation and now instead of conditioning it on text we condition it on X

 ### 1. Image2Text i.e. Image Captioning
+- Think of Text2Text task eg Machine Translation and now instead of conditioning it on text we condition it on Image

 ### 2. Audio2Text / Speech2Text eg audio transcription (also called Speech Recognition or Automatic Speech Recognition (ASR) System)
+- Think of Text2Text task eg Machine Translation and now instead of conditioning it on text we condition it on Audio

 ### 3. Video2Text i.e. Video Captioning
+- Think of Text2Text task eg Machine Translation and now instead of conditioning it on text we condition it on Video

 # ****** Text2X Tasks ******